-Figure 2.7-7 Percentage of contributing factors for the period 2014-2022, organized by contributing factor categories and contributing factor types
+Figure 2.7-7 Percentage of contributing factors for the period 2014-2023, organized by contributing factor categories and contributing factor types

-As explained in Appendix 2, for simplification in the analysis the 185 possible contributing factors are grouped in four contributing factor categories: 'Human behaviour', 'Environment', 'Rules procedures and training' and 'Tools and equipment'.
+As detailed in Appendix 2, the analysis of the 185 possible contributing factors is grouped into four contributing factor categories for simplification: 'Human behaviour', 'Environment', 'Rules procedures and training' and 'Tools and equipment'.

-For the period from 2014 to 2022, 'Human behaviour' is the most important contributing factor category, with 50.1% of the contributing factors.
-It is followed by 'Environment' with 29.5% of the contributing factors.
+For the period from 2014 to 2023, 'Human behaviour' is, in number and not necessarily in contribution, the most significant contributing factor category, with 49.8% of the contributing factors.
+This is followed by 'Environment' with 30.0% of the contributing factors.